 That camp saw a major shift in counselors recently when Lord and Miller departed due to significant creative differences.
 Harrelson couldn’t get into those details at all, only saying “Oh, man, I can’t talk about that, but I do love those guys.”
 However, he had nothing negative to say of his experience with new director Ron Howard, with shooting set to continue today.

 “Alli gave me the word on [Howard replacing the directors].
 He’s a wonderful guy.
 And we did shoot one day with him — we had to shoot because Thandie had to leave.
 We start again July 12.”

-The film has been written by Lawrence Kasdan and son Jon Kasdan and will also star Joonas Suotomo as Chewbacca, Donald Glover as Lando Calrissian, Michael K. Williams and Ian Kenny.
+The Star Wars film was written by Lawrence Kasdan and son Jon Kasdan and will also star Joonas Suotomo as Chewbacca, Donald Glover as Lando Calrissian, Michael K. Williams and Ian Kenny.

-The Han Solo movie is currently slated for release on May 25, 2018.
+The Han Solo Star Wars spin-off is currently slated for release on May 25, 2018.

 Source: The Hollywood Reporter